Amir Mir: Controversies

-Much before that, Amir Mir also co-authored Most Wanted: Profiles of Terror – published by the Roli Books in 2002.
-He wrote the foreword to A to Z of Jehadi Organizations, published by the Mashal Books in 2004.

 Mir has been criticised within Pakistan for writing articles that are claimed to be damaging to Pakistan's standing in the world.
 Maj.
 Gen. Rashid Qureshi of the Pakistani army accused Mir of being an "Indian agent" after he published an article in Outlook, an Indian news magazine.
 Mir claimed harassment from officials in the Pakistani government and has reportedly told friends and family that president Pervez Musharraf was to be held responsible for any harm to his life or person.
 In a report highlighting threats to press freedom in Pakistan, Human Rights Watch claimed that Mir had been threatened by Musharraf, and claimed that Mir's car was set on fire in November 2003 as an act of intimidation and harassment.

-US drone strikes

 Mir has been critical of US Predator drone attacks in Pakistan, stating that large numbers of civilians have been killed.
 On 10 April 2009, Mir told the Pakistan newspaper The News International that 687 civilians and only 14 high-value Al Qaeda targets were killed so far in the strikes.

 On 1 February 2010, Mir reported that 123 civilians and 3 Al Qaeda fighters were killed in 10 drone strikes in January 2010.
 The Jamestown Foundation criticised Mir's numbers, stating that there had been 16.5 suspected militants killed for every civilian as of June 2010, according to the foundation's analysis of Western and Pakistani news sources.

 The Long War Journal, through reports from various media outlets and US intelligence officials, estimated in July 2011 that the drone strikes in Pakistan had killed 2,018 militants and only 138 civilians since 2006.